Claiming for Loss of Earnings if an Injury Leaves You Unable to Work

 And don’t worry if you work erratic hours or have a variable wage from month to month.
 It’s often possible to look at previous payslips to come up with a figure that represents your average income.

-We deal with this question a lot.
-Although the claims tend to be slightly more complicated, you’re very much still entitled to claim for loss of earnings if you’re self-employed.
+Although the claims tend to be slightly more complicated, you’re still entitled to claim for loss of earnings if you’re self-employed.

 You’ll need to provide the last three years’ worth of your verified business accounts (or as close to three years as possible) to show your average earnings.
 This helps to work out the loss of profit caused by your accident.